niemopen/niem-naming-design-rules/ndr6src.md

 ## 5.1 Meaning of NIEM data

-The meaning of NIEM data is partly expressed through the hierarchy of elements in an XML message, or the hierarchy of objects in a JSON message.
-More meaning is provided through the message model's definition of those XML elements and JSON keys.
-For example, the meaning of the two equivalent messages from [figure 3-2](#fig-3-2) (reproduced below) is described in [figure 5-1](#fig-5-1).
+The meaning of NIEM data is partly expressed through the hierarchy of nested objects in a message, and partly through the message model's definition of those objects.
+For example, the meaning of the two equivalent messages in [figure 3-2](#fig-3-2) (reproduced below) is described in [figure 5-1](#fig-5-1).

 ```
 <msg:Request                                                  | {